Get started on your Journey

-A bachelor's degree in psychology opens the doors to marry entry-level careers within social services.
+A bachelor's degree in psychology opens the doors to many entry-level careers within social services.
 Possible career options include case manager, rehabilitation specialist, psychiatric technician, career counselor and many more.
 It also is the pathway to graduate study.
 OLLU offers master's degree programs in Marriage and Family Therapy and School Psychology, as well as a Psychology Doctorate in Counseling Psychology.

 Undergraduate Psychology and Certificates

 While each of the concentrations available prepare students for entry-level positions, becoming licensed to practice psychology requires that students continue on to pursue a master's or doctoral degree.
 A student's ultimate career goals will help them determine which concentration to pursue.
 The certificate option provides an additional opportunity for students to enhance their knowledge and skills in dealing with diverse clients in their careers.

 Students choose the general concentration in preparation for careers in psychology and/or preparation for graduate studies.
 Coursework in this concentration focuses on the foundations of psychology that students will be able to apply in a variety of industries.